Azure/terraform-azurerm-database/README.md

 ## Create an Azure SQL Database

-This Terraform module creates a basic Azure SQL Database.
+This Terraform module creates a set of Azure SQL Databases.

 ## Usage